mrsimpson/slides-context-is-all-you-need/slides/21-new-skills-shift.md

 - Clear progression
 - Learnable discipline

-*Transition: But here's the crucial point about Context Engineering.*
+*Transition: But here's what I want you to remember about all of this.*

 ...